 Turn off your phone, forget about time, completely relax and enjoy the extreme beauty of nature.
 A trip to Paxi is really about disconnecting from the busy life you usually have and the landscape is perfect to help you doing that.

 On the west of the islands there are quite a few beaches.
 All with a combination of green trees and white lime stone around the turquoise clear water of the sea.
 The beaches of the island are sometimes hard to access but they all feel so paradise-like that you can easily spend just one day on one single beach.
-Good to know before is that all the beaches in Paxi have pebble stones, so when you are planning to visit this island, it might be a good idea to bring to water shoes.
+Good to know before is that all the beaches in Paxi have pebble stones, so when you are planning to visit this island, it might be a good idea to bring to water shoes or teva’s.

 Another must-do on the island, is a visit to Gaios.
 Gaios is the main town of Paxoi and is picturesque village with colorful house, and narrow streets, located around the natural port of the island.
 This is quite unique.
 The island of Agios Nikolaos and Panagia, protect the coast of Gaios from rough waters and winds, naturally creating the perfect conditions for a port that is still used today.